 - Personal injury and tort law: Veterinary malpractice claims and dog bite cases fall under state tort laws.

 - Landlord-tenant law: Rights to have animals in residence and issues concerning animal welfare in residential units can fall under state-specific landlord-tenant laws.

 - Consumer protection law: Legal issues when purchasing animals as pets and laws designed to protect consumers of animal food products are part of consumer protection laws.
 The United States Department of Agriculture (USDA) and the Food and Drug Administration (FDA) are responsible for various food and safety issues pertaining to animal products.

-- Environmental law: Conservation, hunting, and pollution matters affecting animals arise under various environmental laws.
+- Environmental law: Conservation, hunting, and pollution matters affecting wild animals arise under various environmental laws.

 - Entertainment law: Various types of entertainment venues, such as major tourist sites like Sea World or Busch Gardens, or local visitor spaces such as small zoos and animal enclosures, may be governed by certain entertainment laws pertaining to animal welfare.

 - International law: International laws might apply when animals are imported as exotic companion animals or when people bring exotic animal products into the U.S.

 Many types of animal law cases are brought by individuals who have suffered some personal legal harm.
 Examples include cases where a veterinarian’s malpractice resulted in animal abuse or in cases where a divorce has resulted in a contentious pet custody battle.

 But what happens in circumstances where someone who has not personally been harmed wants to bring a case?
 For example, what if an animal welfare advocate recognizes that an animal needs protection?
 When a person wants to sue on behalf of an animal, working with an animal law attorney is critical.
 An attorney can educate you on animal protection laws and be able to determine who is likely to have standing to sue on behalf of the animal.